 One-Putt

-A one-putt is holing out in a single putt once on the green — the direct result of either a made long putt or, far more often, a first putt (or approach shot) left close enough to be a near-automatic make.
+A one-putt is holing out in a single putt once on the green.
+This means the direct result of either a made long putt or, far more often, a first putt (or approach shot) left close enough to be a near-automatic make.

 A one-putt means a golfer holes the ball in a single stroke once it is on the green.
-One-putt percentage is a commonly tracked statistic, but its meaning depends heavily on how it is generated: a one-putt from 4 feet reflects mostly a well-hit approach shot or chip that left a short, high-percentage putt, while a one-putt from 30 feet reflects either an excellent read-and-stroke combination or, honestly, some good fortune on a putt that had real miss potential.
+One-putt percentage is a commonly tracked statistic.
+But its meaning depends heavily on how it is generated.
+This means a one-putt from 4 feet reflects mostly a well-hit approach shot or chip that left a short, high-percentage putt.
+At the same time, a one-putt from 30 feet reflects either an excellent read-and-stroke combination or, honestly, some good fortune on a putt that had real miss potential.

-This distinction matters for how a golfer should interpret their own one-putt rate: a golfer whose one-putts come almost entirely from inside 5 feet is benefiting from good approach play and short-game distance control that consistently leaves tap-ins, not necessarily from an exceptional putting stroke on longer attempts.
+This distinction matters for how a golfer should interpret their own one-putt rate.
+This means a golfer whose one-putts come almost entirely from inside 5 feet is benefiting from good approach play and short-game distance control that reliably leaves tap-ins, not necessarily from an exceptional putting stroke on longer attempts.
 Tracking one-putt distance alongside the raw count gives a much clearer picture of where a golfer's scoring strength actually comes from.

 One-putt rate is closely tied to the related concepts of scrambling and up-and-down, since a successful up-and-down from off the green typically requires converting a one-putt after the initial chip or pitch.
 Improving overall one-putt rate is less often about becoming a better long-range putter and more often about improving the quality of the shots that set up those short, high-percentage putts in the first place.